 Students should be careful to follow the steps and deadlines listed on the B.S. program application page.

-Students in the B.S. program need 23 credits of upper-division elective coursework, including at least one course that satisfies the upper division math-oriented requirement.
-The Department of Computer Science & Engineering has a wide variety of upper-division elective courses that have been grouped into areas of study, commonly referred to as our tracks.
+Students in the B.S. program need 23 credits of upper-division elective coursework, including at least one course that satisfies the upper division math-oriented requirement and at least 11 credits of CSCI-designator electives.
+The Department of Computer Science & Engineering has a wide variety of upper-division elective courses that have been grouped into broad interest areas.

-Rather than focusing on “choosing” a track, students are encouraged to view track elective courses as a way to go deeper into one or more specialties within computer science and use those courses as a way to further develop computer science knowledge and skills.
-A track is not meant to limit your course options; indeed, students are able to mix and match elective courses across tracks if they want to explore more than one area of study.
-Additionally, students are reminded that tracks are neither declared nor approved, and they do not appear on your transcript or diploma.
+Rather than focusing on “choosing” an area of study, students are encouraged to view technical elective courses as a way to go deeper into one or more specialties within computer science and use those courses as a way to further develop computer science knowledge and skills.
+An area of study is not meant to limit your course options; indeed, students are able to mix and match elective courses across interest areas (and departments!).

 Upper division math-oriented requirement